entropicalabs/openqaoa-website/docs/contributing/add_new_backend.md

 This folder will contain all the necessary code to support the new `XYZ` plugin.
 Within this folder will be the following files containing instructions to convert the plugin into an installable package:

-- LICENSE: Since OpenQAOA is licensed using MIT License, the individual plugins will follow the same license as well.
+- `LICENSE`: Since OpenQAOA is licensed using MIT License, the individual plugins will follow the same license as well.

-- MANIFEST.in: This file will include the requirements file to install package dependencies for `openqaoa-xyz`
+- `MANIFEST.in`: This file will include the requirements file to install package dependencies for `openqaoa-xyz`

-- pyproject.toml: This file should contain the following instructions
+- `pyproject.toml`: This file should contain the following instructions

 	```Python
 	[build-system]
 	requires = ["setuptools>=61.0"]
 	build-backend = "setuptools.build_meta"
 	```
-- README.md: A readme file to describe the plugin
+- `README.md`: A readme file to describe the plugin

-- requirements.txt: A textfile describing all the necessary python dependencies for the plugin
+- `requirements.txt`: A textfile describing all the necessary python dependencies for the plugin

-- setup.py: Setup instructions to install the package as a python module
+- `setup.py`: Setup instructions to install the package as a python module

-- tests/ : A tests folder containing all backend specific unit-tests for the new plugin
+- `tests/` : A tests folder containing all backend specific unit-tests for the new plugin

 All the code supporting this new plugin will go inside a `src/openqaoa-xyz/openqaoa_xyz`.
 The naming conventions of all files and folders are crucial for the proper functioning of the plugin.